outsidedav/swift/api/api.md

 Follow the Knowledge Guide steps to `pod update` any dependant SDKs into you iOS App.

-The iOS App includes a folder that contains the generated SDK binding for the API.
+The iOS App includes a folder with the generated SDK binding for the API.
 This folder includes the following three subfolders `Assets`,`Source`, and `Docs`.

 ![iOS Folder](../images/sdkfolder.png)

-The `Assets` folder contains the file that manages the URL to your API, which by default is `localhost:3000`.
+In the `Assets` folder, is a file that manages the URL to your API, which by default is `localhost:3000`.
 You must change the value to reference the API Route.
-The API definition contains an API Name and Route section.
-Click on the **Copy icon** at the end of the route to copy the URL.
+The API definition is made up of an API Name and Route section.
+Click **Copy** at the end of the route to copy the URL.
 Check that the *Expose Managed API* option is turned on to enable external clients to make API calls.

 ![API Route](../images/apiroute.png)